adriankarlen/textfox/readme.md

 ### Sidebery

 Sidebery css is being set from within `content/sidebery` (applied as content to the sidebery url).
-If you have any prexisting css set from within the sidebery settings, they might clash or make it so that the sidebery style does not match the example.
+If you have any pre-existing css set from within the sidebery settings, they might clash or make it so that the sidebery style does not match the example.